AgnitumuS/ubjs/tutorials/security.md

 ### Password policy

- For authentication schemas what based on a password, stored in the `uba_user` entity (Basic, UB & CERT) administrator can define a policies.
+ For authentication schemas what based on a password, stored in the `uba_user` entity (Basic, UB & CERT) administrator can define policies.
 The policies is stored in the `ubs_settings` entity, so the UBS model must be in application domain.
 In other case default values are applied.

 |Parameter | Description | Default value |